 5.)
 Dial it back a notch.

 When commuting on any vehicle you place yourself somewhere on the spectrum of slow and safe to fast and danger.
 Don't get yourself killed just because you were five minutes late and rushing.
-Don't get in the habit of becoming angry when people cut you off or drive stupidly or dangerously.
-Being respectful to others is more important than saving 30 seconds on a commute.
-Unfortunately, in New York this has never really been the prevailing attitude.
+Avoid the habit of becoming angry when people cut you off or drive stupidly or dangerously.
+Being respectful to others is more important than saving a few seconds on a commute.

 6.)
 Know your bike and practice crash avoidance techniques.